abpframework/abp/docs/en/Blog-Posts/2024-05-21 v8_2_Release/POST.md

 }
 ```

-After this configuration, a unique index will be created for the `MyProperty` property and then you can perform case-insensitive string comparisons without need to worry.
+After this configuration, a unique index will be created for the `MyProperty` property and then you can perform case-insensitive string comparisons without the need to worry.
 See [#19073](https://github.com/abpframework/abp/pull/19073) for more information.

 ### Other News

-* Angular package version updated to v17.3.0.
+* Angular package version has been updated to v17.3.0.
 See [#19915](https://github.com/abpframework/abp/pull/19915) for more info.
 * OpenIddict [5.4.0 has been released on March 26](https://github.com/openiddict/openiddict-core/releases/tag/5.4.0).
 Therefore, we decided to upgrade the OpenIddict packages to v5.4.0.
 See [#19427](https://github.com/abpframework/abp/issues/19427).
-* AutoMapper [13.0.1 has been released on February 8](https://github.com/AutoMapper/AutoMapper/releases/tag/v13.0.1) and in this version, we upgraded AutoMapper packages to v13.0.1.
+* AutoMapper [13.0.1 was released on February 8](https://github.com/AutoMapper/AutoMapper/releases/tag/v13.0.1) and in this version, we upgraded AutoMapper packages to v13.0.1.
 See [#19564](https://github.com/abpframework/abp/pull/19564/).
-* Other completed tasks in this version: [https://github.com/abpframework/abp/releases?q=8.2.0-rc&expanded=true](https://github.com/abpframework/abp/releases?q=8.2.0-rc&expanded=true)
+* See other completed tasks in this version: [https://github.com/abpframework/abp/releases?q=8.2.0-rc](https://github.com/abpframework/abp/releases?q=8.2.0-rc&expanded=true)

 ## What's New with ABP Commercial 8.2?